 Live Action TV

-Playing with this trope, Dog With A Blog had Avery explain the "truth" about what happened to their mother's car.
+Lampshaded in Dog With A Blog, they had Avery explain the "truth" about what happened to their mother's car.
 It doesn't help that their talking dog did it, but they try to claim this trope (to protect said dog) until Chloe says, "I...am Asparagus," and the parents figure it out.

 Played straight in a Star Trek: The Next Generation episode.
 Spock is on Romulus, secretly teaching Vulcan philosophy to a group of young Romulans.
 When they're caught and the authorities demand they identify Spock, they all claim to be Spock.
 Considering the authorities' entire goal was to get the students to give up Spock—one of those "recant or die" ultimatums—and this was more of a gesture of defiance than anything else... which is typically Romulan, not Vulcan, so one assumes the students still had much to learn.